1coderookie/KobraGoNeoInsights/docs/index.md

     - Thanks to reddit member **[Balambao](https://www.reddit.com/user/Balambao)** for taking a picture of the ceramic heater block!
     - Thanks to reddit member **[BlackSunBeast](https://www.reddit.com/user/BlackSunBeast)** for taking pictures of the feeder gear of the **Go** and the **Go** itself!
     - Thanks to reddit member **[Darth_Kram](https://www.reddit.com/user/Darth_Kram)** for disassembling the feeder gear box of the **Go**, taking those pics and measuring the dimensions of those parts!
+    - Thanks to **[felixna](https://forum.drucktipps3d.de/user/6880-felixna/)** of the German [drucktipps3d.de forum](https://forum.drucktipps3d.de/forum/) for allowing me to use his circuit drawing of how to add a step-down converter for PWM controlled fans!
     - Thanks to reddit member **[GruesomeJeans](https://www.reddit.com/user/GruesomeJeans)** for taking pictures of the spare parts of the bed, the magnetic foil and the z-axis limit switch!
     - Thanks to reddit member **[I_Sells_Drugs](https://www.reddit.com/user/I_Sells_Drugs/)** for taking pictures of his sheared off heatbreak!
     - Thanks to reddit member **[mowerheimen](https://www.reddit.com/user/mowerheimen)** for allowing me to use the picture of the crooked x-axis gantry!